KRoberts5/cs310-tic-tac-toe/README.md

 ### getResult()

-Calls methods that check for every possible game state (isMarkWin() and isTie()).
+This method is called after every successful mark to check if an end-game state has been reached.
+It Calls methods that check for every possible game state (isMarkWin() and isTie()).
 If any of the method calls return true, the appropriate result enumeration is returned.
 Otherwise, the result enumeration returned is equal to none.

 ### isMarkWin()

-Accepts the mark of a player and checks the gameboard to see if that player has won.
+This method is called by getResult().
+It accepts the mark of a player and checks the gameboard to see if that player has won.
 To determine a winning a condition, all the following must be checked:

 1. Every row
 2. Every column